h2oai/h2o-3/h2o-docs/src/product/productionizing.rst

            x=["AGE","RACE","PSA","GLEASON"],
            training_frame=h2o_df)

  3. Download the MOJO and the resulting ``h2o-genmodel.jar`` file to a new **experiment** folder.
 Note that the ``h2o-genmodel.jar`` file is a library that supports scoring and contains the required readers and interpreters.
 This file is required when MOJO models are deployed to production.
+Be sure to specify the entire path, not just the relative path.

    ::